Upper Chest Dumbbell Exercises To Build Mass and Strength

 10. Standing Upward Chest Fly

-Standing dumbbell chest fly is a good exercise to target your upper chest.
+Standing with a dumbbell chest fly is a good exercise for targeting your upper chest.
 With only a pair of dumbbells, you can make your chest area broader and more developed.

 This exercise is like a front raise that you would do for your shoulders, but with a simple twist of the wrists that makes it an effective chest exercise.
 For this one, you will require a dumbbell in each hand.